-- a) Outside of the Built Up Area Boundary land will be defined as 'countryside and undeveloped coast'. - b) Development in the countryside will be permitted, where a countryside location is essential to the proposed use, it cannot be located within the Built Up Area Boundary, and it maintains its character and function for natural resources. - c) Development to support recreation uses on the coast will normally be permitted subject to: - i. built facilities being located within the adjacent Built Up Area Boundary; - ii. the need to maintain and improve sea defences. - d) Any development in the countryside and undeveloped coast should not result in a level of activity that has an adverse impact on the character or biodiversity of the area. - e) Improvements to green infrastructure, including (but not restricted to) enhanced pedestrian, cycle, equestrian access, and better access for those with mobility difficulties will be supported. - f) The setting of the South Downs National Park and the Designated International Dark Skies Reserve must be respected and opportunities to improve access to the National Park will be sought through joint working with other organisations including the Park Authority, West Sussex County Council, Highways England and landowners.
+- a) Outside of the Built Up Area Boundary land (excluding sites designated as Local Green Space under SS6) will be defined as 'countryside and undeveloped coast'. - b) Development in the countryside will be permitted, where a countryside location is essential to the proposed use.
+Applications for the development of entry-level exception sites, suitable for first time buyers or those looking to rent their first home will be supported where these: - comprise of entry-level homes that offer one or more types of affordable housing; - are adjacent to existing settlements, and proportionate in size to them; and - comply with any local design policies and standards. - c) Development to support recreation uses on the coast will normally be permitted subject to: - i. built facilities being located within the adjacent Built Up Area Boundary; - ii. the need to maintain and improve sea defences. - d) Any development in the countryside and undeveloped coast should not result in a level of activity that has an adverse impact on the character or biodiversity of the area. - e) Improvements to green infrastructure, including (but not restricted to) enhanced pedestrian, cycle, equestrian access, and better access for those with mobility difficulties will be supported.

+f) The setting of the South Downs National Park and the Designated International Dark Skies Reserve must be respected and opportunities to improve access to the National Park will be sought through joint working with other organisations including the Park Authority, West Sussex County Council, National Highways and landowners.
+Any development within the setting of the National Park should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.